Baltimore/Washington International Airport

 BWI is one of three major airports that serve the Washington–Baltimore metropolitan area.
 Dulles International Airport (IAD), in Dulles, Virginia, and Ronald Reagan Washington National Airport (DCA), in Crystal City, Virginia, are the other two.

-The airport serves as one of 12 U.S.-based operating bases for Southwest Airlines.
-In 2023, BWI recorded 12,849,636 passenger enplanements, making it the busiest airport in the Baltimore-Washington metropolitan area, ranked at #23 in passenger enplanements in the U.S., followed by Ronald Reagan Washington National Airport (#24) and Washington/Dulles Int'l Airport (#26).
+The airport serves as one of 13 U.S.-based operating bases for Southwest Airlines.
+In 2023, BWI recorded 12,849,636 passenger enplanements, making it the busiest airport in the Baltimore-Washington metropolitan area, ranked at #23 in passenger enplanements in the U.S., followed by Reagan National at number 24 and Dulles at 26.

-In 2024, BWI ranked second in the Baltimore/Washington area with 27.06 million passengers served (slightly behind the 27.25 million passengers served at Washington/Dulles Int'l Airport), just missing the record set in 2019.
+In 2024, BWI ranked second in the Baltimore/Washington area with 27.06 million passengers served (slightly behind the 27.25 million passengers served at Dulles), just missing the record set in 2019.

-In 2005, the airport was named in honor of Thurgood Marshall, a Baltimore native and the first African American to serve as a U.S. Supreme Court justice.
+Originally opened as Friendship International Airport, the airport was named in 2005 in honor of Thurgood Marshall, a Baltimore native and the first African American to serve as a U.S. Supreme Court justice.